GiovanniRaseraF/observable_canbusdriver/readme.md

 # Observable CAN BUS Driver
 - This is a linux "driver" that can be used to listen to can bus events
 - The notification follows the Observer design pattern
-- The cano runs in a separate thread
+- The canlistener runs in a separate thread

 - Connection to the can interface is done automatically